gabrielgt/EvergineDocs/manual/graphics/effects/using_effects.md

 }
 ```

-## How to apply effect to a material from Evergine Studio.
+## How to apply an effect to a material from Evergine Studio.

 From [Material Editor](../materials/material_editor.md) you can select the effect that the material will use on the top side of the properties.